Braised Beets with a Balsamic Glaze Finish

 Beets are available year round, but during the warmer months, oven cooking methods heat up the house so much.
 This stovetop method brings intense flavor without oven roasting, but also a welcome side dish during the colder months too.

-In brief, the braising technique is: Caramelize, Simmer, Finish with glaze or sauce
+Braised Beets Technique in a Nutshell: Caramelize, Simmer, Finish with glaze or sauce

 Caramelize: Pre-heat the pan, caramelize (also called brown) the aromatic starter, in this dish it’s the red onion.
 Follow by caramelizing the vegetable, beets for this dish